PCB Test Points and How to Use Them

 What are test points?

-A test point is a small area of exposed copper you can connect a probe to – either an oscilloscope probe for development or contact pin in production, these are usually on the bottom of the printed circuit board.
-More complex or dense boards may have test points on both sides of the board.
+A test point is a small area of exposed copper you can connect a probe to, either an oscilloscope probe for development or contact pin in production.
+These are usually on the bottom of the printed circuit board.
+Whereas more complex or dense boards may have test points on both sides of the board.

 Most PCBs need to go through some element of engineering test and validation.
-If you have the room to label these meaningfully it makes life easier and therefore make testing quicker for the engineering team during initial bring-up and debug.
-If there is minimal room then identifying them by a simple numerical reference is also useful.
+So if you have the room to label these meaningfully it makes life easier.
+Therefore make testing quicker for the engineering team during initial bring-up and debug.
+And if there is minimal room then identifying them by a simple numerical reference is also useful.

 Which signals should have test points?

-Power supply rails, ground, programming connections, JTAG ports, serial communications busses, reset lines, UARTs, programmable references, interrupt lines, and other signals that could be of use to the development and production teams.
-It is especially important where a key signal is routed between BGA, QFN or LGA devices as without planning there would be no access to the signal.
+Other signals can be of use to the development and production teams.
+You’ll find this is especially important where a key signal is routed between BGA, QFN or LGA devices.
+As without planning there would be no access to the signal.

 You need just enough test points for the expected needs.
-The gold standard is to have a hardware bring up plan and a production test plan and ensure each necessary signal has a test point.
+In addition the gold standard is to have a hardware bring up plan and a production test plan.
+And ensure each necessary signal has a test point.